syrianarchive/sudanesearchive-investigations/investigations/omdurman.md

 After collecting and analysing visual documentation published on social media platforms and news networks, The Sudanese Archive team determined that protesters in Omdurman were targeted with violence on June 30th 2019.

-According to the analysed evidence and sources, protesters marched toward White Nile Bridge and were blocked by the security forces.
-The officers used force to disperse the protesters, resulting in at least 8 killed and more than 50 injured.
+According to the analysed evidence and sources, protesters marched toward White Nile Bridge and were blocked by the security forces that used force to disperse the protesters, resulting in at least 8 killed and more than 50 injured.